mestredelpino/standalone-vms/README.md

   },
  {                                                  # Deploy Concourse CI (CI tool, will use setup-scripts/concourse-setup.sh as startup script)
-    name: "concourse"                               # The VM's hostname (and helm chart to install) disk = 100,                                     # The VM's disk storage in GB cpu = 2,                                        # The VM's number of vCPUs memory = 4000,                                  # The VM's memory in MB ip_address = "10.0.0.4"                         # The static IP address for this VM environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the Concourse service service_root             = "admin"            # Root username to be used by the Concourse service
+    name: "concourse"                               # The VM's hostname (and helm chart to install) disk = 50,                                      # The VM's disk storage in GB cpu = 2,                                        # The VM's number of vCPUs memory = 4000,                                  # The VM's memory in MB ip_address = "10.0.0.4",                        # The static IP address for this VM
+    vm-name: "concourse-standalone",                # The name of this VM
+    startup-script: "concourse-setup.sh",           # The startup shell script to run when this VM powers on for the first time environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the Concourse service service_root             = "admin"            # Root username to be used by the Concourse service